coq/coq/doc/sphinx/practical-tools/coqide.rst

 `this file <https://github.com/linuxmint/gtk/blob/master/gdk/keyname-table.h#:~:text=NC_(%22keyboard%20label%22%2C%20%22BackSpace%22)>`_
 gives the names of the keys.

-Modifers (e.g. Alt, Ctrl) for some menus can be can be changed as a group from the Edit/Preferences/Shortcuts panel.
+Modifiers (e.g. Alt, Ctrl) for some menus can be can be changed as a group from the Edit/Preferences/Shortcuts panel.
 See :ref:`Shortcuts<shortcuts>`.

 .. todo: list common rebindings?